spass-2.0 – Secure Password Generator

 Simple Histogram Widget for wxWidgets

-When working on Open Yahtzee 1.10 (or what ever I’ll call the version after 1.9), I’ve written a simple histogram widget to be part of the new statistics dialog.
-I should emphasize the simple part, this widget was mean to display a simple histogram without requiring any special bloated ploting libraries.
-It doesn’t support all the fancy stuff, just plain histogram.
+When working on Open Yahtzee 1.10 (or whatever I’ll call the version after 1.9), I wrote a simple histogram widget to be part of the new statistics dialog.
+I should emphasize the simple part: this widget was meant to display a simple histogram without requiring any special, bloated plotting libraries.
+It doesn’t support all the fancy stuff, just a plain histogram.

-I’ve figured that a simple pie plot would better serve Open Yahtzee’s needs, so unfortunately this code will not be released as part of the program.
-While the code is not perfect, it’s functional and serves a good example of a custom widget.
-So I’ve felt pity letting it fall into oblivion in Open Yahtzee’s SVN repository, and I’ve thought it might come handy to someone else (or at least for me) if it will be easily accessible.
+I figured that a simple pie plot would better serve Open Yahtzee’s needs, so unfortunately this code will not be released as part of the program.
+While the code is not perfect, it’s functional and serves as a good example of a custom widget.
+So I felt pity at letting it fall into oblivion in Open Yahtzee’s SVN repository, and I thought it might come in handy to someone else (or at least to me) if it were easily accessible.

 simple_histogram